devdbrandy/nglocations/README.md

-<h1 align="center">NgLocal</h1>
+<h1 align="center">NgLocations</h1>

 ## 1. Overview
-The NgLocal is an Open Source REST API that allows users to retrieve information of all states and geopolitical zones in Nigeria.
+The NgLocations is an Open Source REST API that allows users to retrieve information of all states and geopolitical zones in Nigeria.

 ## 2. Table of Contents